JHernPR/MEGR-2157-portfolio/docs/assignments/A01/index.md

 ## Objective

 The objective is to create a professional engineering portfolio using MkDocs on GitHub, modify certain components, and analyze other engineers' portfolios to understand what a portfolio should look like.
-Along with this, you need to analyze, decide, and communicate your work in a professional, detailed manner.
+You will also analyze, decide, and communicate your work in a professional, detailed manner.

 ## Analyze
 ### Task A: Portfolio Analysis